NexusDR-X/nexus-audio/README.md

 	# Fe-Pi card setup
 	load-module module-alsa-card device_id="Audio" name="fepi" card_name="fepi" \
+	namereg_fail=false tsched=no fixed_latency_range=yes fragments=1 \
-	namereg_fail=false tsched=yes fixed_latency_range=no ignore_dB=no deferred_volume=yes \
+	fragment_size=15 ignore_dB=no deferred_volume=yes \
 	use_ucm=no rate=96000 format=s16le source_name="fepi-capture" \
 	sink_name="fepi-playback" mmap=yes profile_set=default.conf

 This tells PulseAudio to manually load the Fe-Pi card (`load-module module-alsa-card device_id="Audio"`), assign it the name `fepi`, set up some other audio parameters and define a PulseAudio source of `fepi-capture` and a sink of `fepi-playback`.
 It also tells PulseAudio to use the Stereo In/Out profile in `/usr/share/pulseaudio/alsa-mixer/profile-sets/default.conf`.

+These arguments: `tsched=no fixed_latency_range=yes fragments=1 fragment_size=15` are used to reduce the delay in the audio path.
+Without them, there's ~1 second delay between PTT activation and sending audio to the radio when using packet (Direwolf).
+These values a from [a blog post about PulseAudio latency by Juho Tykkälä](https://github.com/enyone/blog/blob/master/_posts/2017-02-05-Pulseaudio-and-latency.md).

 The next lines in `$HOME/.config/pulse/default.pa` are: